curtisalexander/xlsx-filter/README.md

 # xlsx-filter
 Interactively filter an `xlsx` file.
-Assumes that the data within the `xlsx` file is in a tabular format and that the table has header.
+Assumes that the data within the `xlsx` file is in a tabular format and that the table has a header.

 ## xlsx-dt
 Filter a table from an `xlsx` file interactively within the browser.
 The script creates a simple [Shiny](http://shiny.rstudio.com) app that opens in the browser, allowing the user to interact with (including filtering) the table of interest.